aanthoonyy/ReelRelay/README.md

 _Spam Reels Faster!_

-A Chrome extension that enhances your Instagram Reels experience by providing additional features and functionality.
+A Chrome extension that enhances your Instagram Reels experience by providing hotkeys to send reels to your friends!

 ## Demo